In 2009, the WHO published its hand hygiene promotion strategy. It was a multi-modal strategy and consisted of five modes. These were as follows;

 The 2015 expert review: An important milestone

 Due to the absence of significant improvements, a European expert group updated the previous recommendations based on the evidence that surfaced between 2009 and 2012.
-Their recommendations were based on a systematic review which included 92 studies published between 1996 and 2012.
+Their recommendations were based on a systematic review including 92 studies published between 1996 and 2012.
 The Lancet published its report in 2015.
-Their focus was mainly directed on hospital organization and management structure under which they identified ten key components.
+Their focus was mainly on hospital organization and management structure under which they identified ten key components.

 Of those ten components, I am here highlighting the critical issues that need to be emphasized in the current context according to my opinion.